myQLM/myqlm-issues/README.md

 It’s recommended to use the official Python distribution (without virtual environment or without anaconda) on MacOS.

-# Guidelines for installing myQLM on Windows
+# Guidelines for installing myQLM magics on Windows

+The wand module requires extra tools to work (like the ImageMagick library) on Windows, please go to the Install ImageMagick on Windows page to download this library.
+Once you have installed this library, you can install myQLM magics again:

+python -m qat.magics.install